watml/fast-wasserstein-adversarial/README.md

-# Fast Computation of Wasserstein Adversarial Examples
+# Stronger and Faster Wasserstein Adversarial Attacks

 ## Instructions for running the code
 Dependency: PyTorch 1.5.1 with CUDA 10.2, scipy 1.5.0, and advertorch 0.2.3